 Circumcision in males involves the removal of the foreskin (also called the prepuce) from the head (or glans) of the penis.
-Circumcision is most often performed on infants, but is sometimes performed on older boys and men.
+Circumcision is most often performed on infants, but the procedure is sometimes performed in older boys and men.

 Historically, circumcision may have been used as a rite of passage to manhood, as a form of cultural identity, or as a sacrifice to the gods.
 In the 19th century, circumcision was believed to be effective in curing or preventing a variety of illnesses, including epilepsy, insanity, hernias, club foot, and gout.

 Current reasons for circumcision include religious or cultural beliefs, concerns about hygiene, a desire to have a child look like his circumcised father, or to treat a medical problem.